 PAGE

 Preface v

 Treatise on Light.
 By Christiaan Huygens.
 (First three chapters) 1

 Biographical Sketch of Huygens 42

 On the Theory of Light and Colors.
 By Dr. Thomas Young 45

 An Account of Some Cases of the Production of Colors not Hitherto

 Described.
 By Dr. Thomas Young 62

 Experiments and Calculations relative to Physical Optics.
 By Dr.

 Thomas Young 68

 Biographical Sketch of Young 77

-Memoir on the Diffraction of Light, crowned by the [French] Acad- 1
+Memoir on the Diffraction of Light, crowned by the [French] Acad- and i

 emy of Sciences.
 By A. J. Fresnel 79

 On the Action of Rays of Polarized Light upon Each Other.
 By

-Arago and Fresnel
+Arago and Fresnel 145

-Biographical Sketch of Fresnel
+Biographical Sketch of Fresnel 156

-Bibliography
+Bibliography 161

-Index

-U-
+Index.
+165